 METHYLPARABEN EWG rating: 4, PROPYLPARABEN EWG rating: 7, ETHYLPARABEN EWG rating: 4, BUTYLPARABEN EWG rating: 7, ISOBUTYLPARABEN EWG rating: 7

-Parabens are endocrine (hormone) disruptors that have been linked to numerous cancers, particularly breast cancer because of their ability to increase estrogen in the body.
-Majority of Rodan + Fields’ consumers are women and their products contain ingredients linked to breast cancer.
+Parabens are endocrine (hormone) disruptors that have been linked to numerous cancers.
+Most noteworthy, the link to breast cancer is strong because of their ability to increase estrogen in the body.
+Most importantly: the majority of Rodan + Fields’ consumers are women.
+Their products contain ingredients linked to breast cancer.
 Think about that for a second.

 From Scientific American,

 “Of greatest concern is that parabens are known to disrupt hormone function, an effect that is linked to increased risk of breast cancer and reproductive toxicity,” reports the non-profit Campaign for Safe Cosmetics (CSC).
 “Parabens mimic estrogen by binding to estrogen receptors on cells.”
 Research has shown that the perceived influx of estrogen beyond normal levels can in some cases trigger reactions such as increasing breast cell division and the growth of tumors.”

 Consequently, there’s the breast cancer connection:

 For the study, scientists grew breast cancer cells in a lab.
 They treated the cancer cells with low doses of parabens along with heregulin, a growth-promoting substance that’s normally found in breast tissue.
 The two chemicals are known to have a more powerful effect when combined.

 When the two chemicals were combined, the dose of parabens needed to stimulate growth was 100 times lower.
 That suggests parabens may be exerting effects at levels people are being exposed to in real life, according to study author Ruthann Rudel, who co-directs the research program for the non-profit Silent Spring Institute.
 Source